atom/atom/docs/advanced/scopes-and-scope-descriptors.md

 # Scoped Settings, Scopes and Scope Descriptors

 Atom supports language-specific settings.
-You can soft wrap only markdown files, or set the tab length to 4 in python files.
+You can soft wrap only Markdown files, or set the tab length to 4 in Python files.

-Language-specific settings are but a subset of something more general we call "scoped settings".
+Language-specific settings are a subset of something more general we call "scoped settings".
 Scoped settings allow targeting down to a specific syntax token type.
-For example, you could conceivably set a setting to target only ruby comments, only code inside markdown files, or even only JavaScript function names.
+For example, you could conceivably set a setting to target only Ruby comments, only code inside Markdown files, or even only JavaScript function names.

 ## Scope names in syntax tokens

 Each token in the editor has a collection of scope names.
 For example, the aformentioned JavaScript function name might have the scope names `function` and `name`.
 An open paren might have the scope names `punctuation`, `parameters`, `begin`.

 Scope names work just like CSS classes.
-In fact, in the editor, scope names are attached to a token's dom node as CSS classes.
+In fact, in the editor, scope names are attached to a token's DOM node as CSS classes.

 Take this piece of JavaScript: